 We were then shown, in shot 310 below, Dave floating toward Discovery One.

-During Dave's walk Kubrick had shown us in shot 308 the pod turning toward us.
-Then we had shot 309 of Dave exiting the pod.
-Then shot 310 of Dave floating toward Discovery One, and shown in a horizontal flip as his air hose was on screen left rather than the right.
-Kubrick, with Poole, consolidates 309 and 310 into one shot.
-He doesn't show the pod revolving toward us and Poole exiting.
-Instead, we are shown the pod revolving away from us, Poole already having exited.
+Kubrick, with Poole, doesn't show the pod revolving toward us and Poole exiting.
+Instead, we are first shown Poole exiting the pod.
+Then we are in the next shot shown the pod revolving away from us, Poole already having exited.
 I believe the same footage of the pod's revolving in 308 is the same as in 369 as we have the same lens flares--and, very briefly, in shot 308 and 369, we see a bar of light reflected in the pod's window.